-The Officer Training School staff consists of more than 150 full-time active-duty, Air Force Reserve and Air National Guard members, including 95 officers, 50 enlisted and seven civilian personnel, as well as 10 Air Force Reserve Individual Mobilization Augmentee officers.
-OTS is a group-level command with three squadrons and one Air National Guard detachment that trained 2,548 officers in fiscal 2012: 642 in Basic Officer Training, 1,273 in Commissioned Officer Training, 200 in Reserve Commissioned Officer Training and 433 in the ANG's Academy of Military Science.
-OTS graduates enter all Air Force Total Force components: active duty, Air Force Reserve and Air National Guard.
+The Officer Training School staff of 150 full-time active duty, Air Force Reserve and Air National Guard members includes 103 officers, 41 enlisted and six civilian personnel, as well as 10 Air Force Reserve officers.
+OTS is a group-level command with three squadrons and an Air National Guard detachment.
+OTS trained 2,278 officers in fiscal year 2015 (1,012 line officers, 1,266 non-line officers).
+OTS graduates enter all Air Force components: active duty, Air Force Reserve, and the Air National Guard.

-The OTS complex on Maxwell Air Force Base, Ala., consists of two academic buildings with auditoriums, four dormitories, dining facility, physical conditioning center, parade field, running track and sports fields.
-Additionally, OTS maintains an Air Expeditionary Force garrison training site, a 200-acre field training facility, high ropes course, confidence course and two expeditionary assault courses.
-OTS also hosts 2,400 Air Force Reserve Officer Training Corps cadets during their summer Field Training encampments and 280 Air Force civilians attending the Civilian Acculturation and Leadership Training program throughout the year.
+The OTS complex on Maxwell Air Force Base, Alabama, consists of two academic buildings with auditoriums, four dormitories, dining facility, physical conditioning center, parade field, running track and sports fields.
+Additionally, OTS maintains an Air Expeditionary Force garrison training site, a 200-acre field training facility, high-ropes course, confidence course, and two expeditionary assault courses.
+OTS also hosts 2,400 Air Force ROTC cadets during their summer field training encampments, as well as 280 Air Force civilians attending the Civilian Acculturation and Leadership Training program throughout the year.

-Air Force OTS began at Medina Annex, Lackland AFB, Texas, in 1959.
-The school subsequently moved to Maxwell in September 1993 as part of the Air Force chief of staff's vision to align all officer education and training programs under Air University.
-Its predecessor, the Officer Candidate School, was established in 1942 at Miami Beach, Fla., with the mission of training and commissioning officers from within the enlisted ranks.
-OCS moved to Lackland in 1944 and gained the additional mission of training officers directly from civilian status in September 1951.
+The U.S. Air Force initiated OTS at Medina Annex, Lackland AFB, Texas, in 1959.
+The school subsequently moved to Maxwell AFB in September 1993 as part of the Air Force chief of staff's vision to align all officer education and training programs under Air University.
+Its predecessor, the Officer Candidate School, was established in 1942 at Miami Beach, Florida, with the mission of training and commissioning officers from within the enlisted ranks.
+OCS moved to Lackland AFB in the spring of 1944 and gained the additional mission of training officers directly from civilian status in September 1951.
 OCS closed its doors with its last graduation in June 1963.

-The first OTS class was comprised of 89 trainees, including 11 women.
+The first OTS class comprised 89 trainees, including 11 women.
 Accession numbers have varied over the years, from 323 the first year to a high of 7,894 officers in 1967.

-Basic Officer Training trains and commissions second lieutenants to fulfill Air Force active duty and Air Force Reserve requirements in partnership with the U.S. Air Force Academy and Air Force Reserve Officer Training Corps.
-BOT accession numbers fluctuate in response to variations between projected and actual Air Force Academy and Air Force ROTC officer accessions and Air Force end-strength requirements.
+The purpose of TFOT is to train and commission second lieutenants to fulfill Air Force active duty, Air National Guard, and Air Force Reserve requirements, in partnership with the U.S. Air Force Academy and Air Force ROTC.
+TFOT accession numbers fluctuate in response to variations between projected and actual Air Force Academy and Air Force ROTC officer accessions and Air Force end-strength requirements.

-The BOT program consists of nine weeks of military training and leadership development for college graduates, leading to a commission as a second lieutenant.
-Training goals are to instill high standards of conduct and provide officer trainees with the essential military knowledge and skills needed for effective performance as Air Force leaders.
+The TFOT program consists of nine weeks of military training and leadership development for college graduates, leading to a commission as a second lieutenant.
+The goal of this training is to instill high standards of conduct and provide cadets with the essential military knowledge and skills needed for effective performance as Air Force leaders.

-To ensure OTS graduates have the knowledge and skills necessary to be effective Air Force officers, faculty members provide instruction and guidance in critical officership areas such as leadership studies, professional knowledge, communication skills, military studies and field leadership application.
+To ensure OTS graduates have the knowledge and skills necessary to become effective Air Force officers, OTS faculty members provide instruction and guidance in critical officership areas such as leadership studies, professional knowledge, communication skills, military studies, and field leadership application.

-BOT instructs these areas concurrently, emphasizing teambuilding, followership and knowledge acquisition during the first half of training, followed by leadership application during the second half.
-Lectures, readings, guided discussions classroom exercises, field leadership exercises and after-hours training activities combine to provide graduates with an in-depth understanding of their roles as future Air Force commissioned officers.
+TFOT instructs these areas concurrently, emphasizing team building, followership, and knowledge acquisition during the first half of training, followed by leadership application during the second half.
+Lectures, readings, guided discussions, classroom exercises, field leadership exercises and after-hours training activities combine to provide graduates with an in-depth understanding of their roles as future Air Force commissioned officers.

-Once BOT trainees successfully complete all OTS graduation requirements, they receive the oath of office and are commissioned on extended active duty as second lieutenants in the Air Force.
+Once TFOT cadets successfully complete all OTS graduation requirements, they receive the oath of office and are commissioned as second lieutenants in the Air Force.
 Most of these new lieutenants attend follow-on training after OTS.
-Training specialties include pilot, navigator or air battle manager; space and missile operations; and several other support career fields.
+Training specialties include pilot, navigator, air battle manager, cyberspace, space, missile operations, and many other support career fields.
 The length of training varies according to the specialty.

 Commissioned Officer Training

-Commissioned Officer Training is a five-week program that provides initial officership training to Air Force judge advocates, chaplains, health professionals (doctors, nurses, dentists, biomedical science corps officers and hospital administrators) and medical scholarship recipients.
-COT conducts training for Air Force active duty, Air National Guard and Air Force Reserve officers.
+COT is a five-week program that provides initial officership training to Air Force judge advocates, chaplains, health professionals (doctors, nurses, dentists, biomedical science corps officers, and hospital administrators), and medical scholarship recipients.
+COT conducts training for Air Force active-duty, Guard, and Reserve officers.
 There are six COT classes per fiscal year.

-COT also executes a 13-day Reserve COT, or RCOT, program for extremely difficult to recruit Reserve medical officers as determined by their respective functional managers.
+COT also executes a 13-day Reserve COT program for extremely difficult to recruit Reserve medical officers as determined by their respective functional managers.
 There are two RCOT classes per fiscal year.

 Motto and Honor Code

-Officer Training School's motto is "Always with Honor," reflected in the school’s honor code: "We will not lie, steal or cheat, nor tolerate among us anyone who does."
-The code is a standard of personal conduct for each officer trainee.
+The OTS motto "Always with Honor" is reflected in the school’s honor code: "We will not lie, steal, or cheat, nor tolerate among us anyone who does."
+The code is a standard of personal conduct for each cadet.
 OTS expects each graduate to adopt the code as the ethical standard maintained throughout their Air Force careers.

-Civilians interested in a career as an Air Force officer and considering applying to OTS need to contact a local Air Force recruiter via the Air Force recruiting web site, http://www.airforce.com
+.
+If you are interested in a career as an Air Force officer and considering applying to OTS, contact your local Air Force recruiter via the Air Force Recruiting web site, http://www.airforce.com